-Full-time undergraduates from any college at Carnegie Mellon University are eligible to apply.
+Full-time undergraduates from any college and major at Carnegie Mellon University are eligible to apply.

 Junior year is the ideal time to participate in the CMU/WSP.
 The program, however, is open to second-semester sophomores, juniors, or first-semester seniors.
-Sophomores must declare a primary major before attending the CMU/WSP.
+Students must declare a primary major before attending the CMU/WSP.

 Applicants should demonstrate a strong academic record with a minimum cumulative QPA of 3.0.
 Exceptions may be made for students with lower QPAs based on strong recommendation letters and application materials.